The Yorkshire Grey: Camden, London

-At the corner of Grays Inn Road and Theobald's Road in Bloomsbury, Camden, London, situated to the north of Gray's Inn.
+At the corner of Gray's Inn Road and Theobald's Road in Bloomsbury, Camden, London, situated to the north of Gray's Inn.
 It is a Grade II listed building, built in 1877 by J. W. Brooker.
 The pub was established in 1676 and was historically in the county of Middlesex.
-The Amalgamated Society of Gentleman's Servants once met at The Yorkshire Grey inn in the late 18th century, although Hart Street is mentioned as the location and it is possibly a different pub.
+The Amalgamated Society of Gentleman's Servants once met at "The Yorkshire Grey" inn in the late 18th century, although Hart Street is mentioned as the location and it is possibly a different pub.
 In 1848 it was owned by an Oliver Waterloo King.
 It serves Scotch and Japanese whiskies and traditional English pub grub.

 Doncaster

 Located at 16–17 Hall Gate, Doncaster.

 Earl's Croome, Worcestershire

 Located on the A38, Earl's Croome.